grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

 ### Lets perform some EDA

-We can plot some visualizations to check if these varaibles are good enough to differntiate the two classes i.e. win and loss.
+We can plot some visualizations to check if these varaibles are good enough to differentiate the two classes i.e. win and loss.

 ``` r
 vb_df %>%